| #dayjob | #Kafkaesque | #ora |

 All that was left in the office was desks, a coffee machine, the server rack, and some security cameras.
 In true company style the security cameras were cheap units you buy in a bundle, and they’d just wedged them into the ceiling panels – they weren’t even mounted properly.

 The company had just been sold, you see, and the changeover was happening at the end of financial year.
 Old Boss couldn’t get answers from the Overseasland staff, who seemed just as clueless now as before.
 What should be kept, discarded, or sold?
-No one would say, and the landlord was asking questions.
+No one would say, and the landlord was circling, vulture-like, and asking questions.

 So we drove down, and cleared out anything of value.
 Pulled out the cameras, ransacked the desks, found a home for a few of the chairs, and liberated the coffee machine.
 As for the server rack…

-The old CEO, perched on the edge of his chair waiting for midnight and the money to hit his account, at which point I imagined he’ll cackle gleefully and fuck off to an island somewhere, was on the phone with Old Boss.
+The old CEO, perched on the edge of his chair waiting for midnight and the money to hit his account, at which point I imagined he’ll cackle gleefully and fuck off to an island somewhere, was on the phone with my Old Boss.
 “Should we unplug it?”
 Old Boss asked.
 “Overseasland General Manager didn’t say one way or the other.
 Head Programmer said it was probably fine.”

 The CEO said ‘I guess we’ll find out!’ and so I killed the power, and yanked out all the LAN cables, tucked everything in, and wheeled it into the foyer.
 The damn thing weighed like 200kg and it was great fun maneuvering it down the crappy old elevator (which twice that day forgot which floor we wanted) and onto the trailer.